Graded Course Activities

 Grades will always be available on the D2L gradebook.
-Problem sets and muddiest point grades are based on participation and will be posted as promptly as possible.
-Problem set grading is based on a serious attempt at answering the question.
-The answer does not need to be correct to receive points.
-Answers for the problem sets will be given in the review videos.
-The multiple-choice portion of the exams will be automatically graded but will not be available to students until after the exam closes.
+The multiple-choice portion of the exams will be automatically graded but will not be available to students to view until after the exam closes.
 Short answers will be graded by hand and will not be completed until the day after the exam.

 Any grading questions or concerns should be addressed as soon as possible.
 At most, questions about grades should be submitted within one week of the grade being posted to D2L.